spcourse/transformation/health-code-violations-1/10 HealthCode.md

 take a first look at the type of data it contains.
 If you want to print the data frame, make sure to only print the [head](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.head.html) as the file is reasonably large.
-For this whole assignment, you should take some care with what parts of the data you try to print and inspect, as is it can take quite a while to print all of it.
+For this whole assignment, you should take some care with what parts of the data you try to print and inspect, as it can take quite a while to print all of it.

 We'll combine this data with restaurant reviews from *Yelp* to see if we can